 Trampoline House was formed in 2010 by a group of artists, curators, refugee rights advocates, and asylum seekers as an antidote to Denmark’s asylum, refugee, and immigration policies.

 For more than ten years, it was a space where people who have escaped war, poverty, or human rights abuse could find ways to participate in their new host country and feel a sense of belonging again.
-Due to lack of funding, the House had to close permanently at the end of 2020.
+The House offered legal counseling, language classes, job counseling, programs for women and children, workshops, debate events, art exhibitions, and weekly House meetings, where members and staff shared news and discussed urgent issues related to the House and refugee conditions.
+Due to lack of funding, the House had to close at the end of 2020.

 In January 2022, Trampoline House re-opened in a smaller version under the name Weekend Trampoline House.
 The volunteer-run house is located in the Apostle Church’s parish house in Copenhagen’s Vesterbro neighborhood.
 The re-opening as Weekend Trampoline House creates the possibility to continue with their work for a more humane refugee policy, to resume their most popular activities and to create a model for a new, self-sustainable Trampoline House.
 It also produces an anthology documenting the history, methods, programming, and knowledge production of the first Trampoline House, the model for the future Trampoline House, and recommendations for a new global refugee policy based on solidarity and inclusion.